bahrus/trans-render/README.md

 split(target: HTMLElement, textContent: string, search: string | null | undefined)
 ```

 Splits text based on search into styleable spans with class "match" and sets the innerHTML to this partitioned content.
-[TODO:  check for unsafe html].
+The second argument, 'textContent' should not contain any HTML tags in it (but that is left to the caller to ensure).

 ### Content Swapping, Part I